jcrozum/biobalm/Preliminaries.md

 > Giang: Sorry for my misunderstanding.
 But I think the definition may be that "For a set of maximal trap spaces, $\mathscr{M}$, $\Delta=\Delta(\mathscr{M})$ is the set of all variable-value pairs $(x_i,s_i)$ such that **for every $(x_i,s_i)$** there exists a maximal trap space $M\in\mathscr{M}$  that contains the subspace obtained by percolating $x_i=s_i$."
 With this definition, $\Delta$ contains **all** such $(x_i,s_i)$, i.e., it is as large as possible.
->> Jordan: I like this change, and the definitions are equivalent.
+> > Jordan: I like this change, and the definitions are equivalent.
 I think the confusion came from whether the "such that" was inside or outside the set comprehension.
 Your definition eliminates this confusion.
+> >
+> > > Giang: Now, I completely understand $\Delta$.
+Thank you.
 >
 >
 > Giang: In addition, I think the computation of $\Delta$ is not hard.
 I guess that you consider all `n` possible single-node driver sets, for each you percolate and check if it is contained in a max. trap space.
->> Jordan:  Yes, this is basically correct, but it's actually $2n$ possible single-node driver sets (because there are two states per variable).
+> > Jordan:  Yes, this is basically correct, but it's actually $2n$ possible single-node driver sets (because there are two states per variable).
+> >
+> > > Giang: My bad.
+It should be $2n$ indeed.

+> Giang: Once we have obtained $\Delta$, we can get $R(X) = 1$ in which all motif-avoidant attractors must reside.
+I guess that you are trying to find a **finer** formulation for $R(X)$ based on time-reversal.
+This means to prune more parts of the state space.
+Is it right?

 ##### Minimum driver node of a stable motif

 *Driver Set*: Given a maximal trap space $M$, a *driver set* of $M$ is any set $S$ of variable-value pairs $(x_i,s_i)$ such that the subspace obtained by percolating $S$ lies within the subspace $M$.

+> Giang: I think there is another possible definition that is "Given a maximal trap space $M$, a *driver set* of $M$ is any set $S$ of variable-value pairs $(x_i, s_i)$ such that **all minimal trap spaces** of $N_S$ lies within the subspace $M$ where $N_S$ is the BN obtained from the original BN by fixing all node $x_i$ to $s_i$."
+This definition is stronger than the old one.
+Indeed, if a driver set satisfies the old definition, it also satisfies the new definition, whereas if a driver set does not satisfy the old definition, it may satisfy the new definition.
+For example, consider the example BN shown in Slide "Improve the accuracy" of my presentation.
+Following the old definition, we should get the minimum control policy $\{x_1 = 1, x_3 = 0\}$.
+Following the new definition, we should get the minimum control policy $\{x_3 = 0\}$ that does not satisfy the old definition.
+How do you think about the new definition?

 *Internal Driver Set*: A driver set $S$ of a maximal trap space $M$ is an *interal driver set* if and only if the subspace defined by $S$ contains the subspace $M$.
 Equivalently, a driver set $S$ is an internal driver set if every variable-value pair in $S$ corresponds to a fixed variable of $M$.